Nada personal (album): Promotion

 During the southern summer of 1986, the group toured Argentine tourist centers to promote the album, playing in Mar del Plata, Villa Gesell and Pinamar, also adding a consecration concert at the La Falda Festival, in Córdoba, which featured the participation of Andrés Calamaro and Charly García as guest keyboardists on the song "¿Por qué no puedo ser del Jet-Set?".

 In April 1986, 22,000 spectators burst through the four performances that served to officially present the album at the Obras Sanitarias Stadium in Buenos Aires.
 In the first of the functions, a lengthy live video was recorded.
-This video would be called Nada Personal en Obras and would be edited months later.
+This video would be called Nada personal en Obras and would be edited months later.

 After the concerts performed at Obras, the album's sales began to grow rapidly, rising from gold (which they had achieved during the summer) to platinum, and reaching double that figure in the following months.

-At the end of that same year, the band's first Latin American tour took place, covering Colombia, Ecuador, Perú, Chile, Venezuela and Paraguay.
+At the end of that same year, the band's first Latin American tour took place, covering Colombia, Ecuador, Peru, Chile, Venezuela and Paraguay.